 Mozambique hosts conference on energy access

-The Energy Regulatory Authority (ARENE) and the Dutch Development Organization (SNV) through
+The Energy Regulatory Authority (ARENE) and the Netherlands Development Organization (SNV) through

 the BRILHO program, will hold the first Regional Conference on the Regulatory Framework for Access